After being addicted to B&B products for years, this crafty junkie dove in and learned how to make her own!

--It contributes to a hard bar with creamy lather.
+It contributes to a hard bar with a creamy lather.
 It's also mild and nicely conditioning.
-It's not exceptionally cleansing, but when combined with other ingredients can add to a balanced bar.
+It's not exceptionally cleansing, but when combined with other ingredients, can add to a balanced bar.
 Lard is the common term for pig fat.

 2. Olive Oil

 Olive oil is very mild and nicely conditioning.
 It contributes to a smooth, creamy lather.